akopjan/NRR-AAK/README.md

-# The Nandakumar–Ramana Rao theorem in Lean
+# Proof of the Nandakumar–Ramana Rao conjecture in Lean

 This repository contains a Lean 4 formalization of the theorem proved by **Arseniy Akopyan, Sergey Avvakumov, and Roman Karasev** [1].